Sarah Palin files to run for the late Alaska Rep. Don Young's seat

 Young, who was the longest-serving Republican in the history of the U.S. House, died at age 88 on March 18.
 He was first elected to the House in 1973.

-In mid-February, Palin lost her defamation suit against the New York Times that stemmed from a June 2017 editorial that wrongly claimed a link between an ad from her political action committee and a mass shooting many months later.
+In mid-February, Palin lost her defamation suit against the New York Times that stemmed from a June 2017 editorial that wrongly claimed a link between an ad from her political action committee and the shooting at a constituent event being held by then-Rep. Gabby Giffords that killed six and wounded several others, including Giffords.

+The special election for Young's seat will be the first to employ Alaska's new voting system.
+It begins with an open primary on June 11 with all candidates on one ballot.
+The top four finishers will appear on the general election ballot in August.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.